INTRODUCTION

 such as track or golf spikes, are not allowed.

-A ball player’s glove or mitt is her most important personalfurnishing.
+furnishing.
 A good player keeps her glove or mitt in fine condition,

 keeping it free from dirt.
 Only the catcher and the first